-BIO 143 Field Biology Minicourse

-This course introduces the biological and physical components of a field environment.
-Emphasis is placed on a local field environment with extended field trips to other areas.
-Upon completion, students should be able to demonstrate an understanding of the biological and physical components of the specific biological environment.
-This course has been approved for transfer under the CAA and ICAA as a pre-major and/or elective course requirement.

-BIO 155 Nutrition 3 0 0 3

-This course covers the biochemistry of foods and nutrients with consideration of the physiological effects of specialized diets for specific biological needs.
-Topics include cultural, religious, and economic factors that influence a person's acceptance of food, as well as nutrient requirements of the various life stages.
-Upon completion, students should be able to identify the functions and sources of nutrients, the mechanisms of digestion, and the nutritional requirements of all age groups.
-This course has been approved for transfer under the CAA and ICAA as a pre-major and/or elective course requirement.
+BIO 143 Field Biology Minicourse 1 2 0 2 Prerequisites: None SP TI · · · · College Transfer Course roduces the biological and physical components of a field en local field environment with extended field trips to other area etion, Id be able to demonstrate an understanding of the biological cfor f the specific biological environment.
+This course has been ap and ICAA as a pre-major and/or elective course requirement. prov ea joi r tran. sjer under the CAA unu iCAA us u pre-mujor unu/or elective course requirement.
+BIO 155 Nutrition 3 0 0 3 Prerequisites: Satisfactory placement or DRE 096 Corequisites: None SP, SU College Transfer Course This course co vers the biochemistry of foods and nutrients with consideration on of the physiological e effects of specialized diets for specific biological needs.
+Topic s inc lude ( cultur al, religious, and economic factors that influence a person's acceptance of food l, as well a as nut rient requirements of of the various life stages.
+Upon completion, students should l oe ak ole to ident tify the functions a and sources of nutrients, the mechanisms of digestion, and th e nut tritior nal requirements of of all age groups.
+This course has been approved for transfer u nder the C AA ai nd

-BIO 163 Basic Anatomy and Physiology 4 2 0 5
+BIO 163 Basic Anatomy and Physiology